Andy4495/skat-scoresheet/README.md

 - In four player games, the dealer sits out play for that hand
 - Declaring
   - Must play Hand in order to declare Schneider or Schwarz
-  - Suit or Grand Open bid only allowed with Hand bid and implies that Schneider and Schwarz announced
+  - Suit or Grand Open bid only allowed with Hand bid and implies that Schneider and Schwarz are announced
 - Scoring
   - Losses count double for non-Ramsch contracts
   - Grand base value is 24
   - Opponents must take 31 to avoid Schneider
   - Declarer must collect at least 31 points to avoid Schneider
-  - Null scores:
+  - Null scoring:
     - Standard bid: 23
     - Hand not Open: 35
     - Open not Hand: 46
     - Hand and Open: 59
 - Ramsch
   - There is no Bock during a Ramsch round
-    - Except a "nobody bids 18" Ramsch hand has Bock scoring during Bock round
+    - A "nobody bids 18" Ramsch hand has Bock scoring during Bock round
   - A player taking all tricks (Durchmarsch) scores +120 points
   - If no single player takes all tricks, then the player who collects the most card points has those card points deducted
     - More than one player can lose points in the case of a tie